keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 BUT, we need to define a few things.

-1. Juices: Juices are typically a combination of juices from a variety of fruits and vegetables.
+1. Juices: Juices are typically a combination of fluids from a variety of fruits and vegetables.
 While tasty, juices can actually greatly limit specific nutrients you’re getting from said fruits and veggies.
-Juicers deliberately eliminate all the fiber from food.
-Fiber is essential to digestion, and gut health.[^26] Additionally, when made with specific fruits and vegetables (like beets and carrots) your blood sugar can spike tremendously (up to 40g of sugar in a 16 ounce serving).[^27] Since juice is the easiest this to digest for the body, the spike can come hard and fast.
+Juicers deliberately eliminate all of the fiber from food.
+Fiber is essential to digestion, and gut health.[^26] Additionally, when made with specific fruits and vegetables (like beets and carrots) your blood sugar can spike tremendously (up to 40g of sugar in a 16 ounce serving).[^27] Since juice is the easiest thing to digest for the body (there are no solids to break down in juice), the spike can come hard and fast.
-2. Smoothies: Smoothies are typically a combination of blended fruits and vegetables.You can also add extra protein and healthy fat to smoothies to really boost the nutritional content.
-A smoothie can be a true meal replacement as they pack a rather large nutritional punch and can be quite filling.
+2. Smoothies: Smoothies are typically a combination of blended fruits and vegetables.
+You can also add extra protein and healthy fat to smoothies to really boost the nutritional content.
+Smoothies can be a true meal replacement as they pack a rather large nutritional punch and can be quite filling.
 Because of this, they are higher in calories than juices.
-So, if you’re trying to lose weight, definitely use them as a meal replacement, and be sure to add fats and proteins for a well-rounded meal.[^28]
+So, if you’re trying to lose weight, definitely use them as a meal replacement, and be sure to add fats and proteins
+(avocado, Greek yogurt, or protein powder for example) for a well-rounded meal.[^28]

 ### To Detox Or Not To Detox

-One does not simply detox the liver with juice, a cleanse of lemon juice and cayenne, or a mess ton of smoothies and soups.
+One does not simply detox the liver with a mess ton of smoothies, soups, and/or juices.
 Liver detoxes have never been proven to help heal the human liver.

 > Semi-Relevant Fun Fact: Broccoli, sprouts, mustard plants, cabbages (all bassicas) contain cyanide.
 “Eating it provides a tiny bit of poison that primes the enzymes in your liver to deal better with any other poisons.”
 Drinking *within moderation, you animal,* (a few glasses of wine or beer a week), is proven to have a similar effect.[^29]